Island Park middle school students help design new outdoor learning space

 The outdoor classroom also will provide opportunities for students to tap into other interests, like agriculture, said Lincoln Orens Principal Bruce Hoffman.

-The learning space, now an empty field of grass, will eventually have lounge chairs, a pergola, raised gardens, a greenhouse, composting areas and a rain collection system.
+The learning space, now a field of grass, will eventually have lounge chairs, a pergola, raised gardens, a greenhouse, composting areas and a rainwater collection system.

 “We’re giving them skills for the future,” the principal said, “beyond what we normally have in these four walls.”